DesmondCole/503Project/README.md

 - Map of traffic fatalities by county, (ideally) weighted by population.
 - Plot of traffic fatalities by time of day / time of week / season (to see periods with relatively high-fatality incidence.
 - (potentially) time series clustering of weekly fatal traffic accidents by state, if returning decent results.
+- Classification of car model by death rate (would have to incorporate counts of cars of that model sold)
+- Classification of deadliest road types (e.g. intersections, traffic circles)
+- Prediction
+Variables to include in final dataset (smart to build indicators off of these.
+For example, whether or not driver's vision was obscured, whether or not there was at least one drunk driver, etc.):
+-Location/Timing (state, consec number, city, county, day/month/year/hour/minute,lat/long for heatmap) -Number of fatalities
+-Driver conditions (disability, BAC, drugs, distraction, etc.)
+-Road characteristics
+-atmospheric/environmental conditions (weather, vision, etc.)

+Variables I think we can ignore:
+-Everything from following:
+--violatn.csv
+--